Summer Institute

 Eligibility

-- M.S. and Ph.D. students enrolled in U.S. universities, in hydrology or a related field are eligible to apply to the Summer Institute.
+- M.S. and Ph.D. students enrolled in U.S. universities are eligible to apply to the Summer Institute.

 How to Apply